Sunday, June 27, 2010

 B: Eva’s mother must have been a barrel of laughs, what with all the embittered pontificating.
 “Mum, I’m hungry!”
 “Silence, child!
 Our world is cruel and wild.
 To make your way through cold and heat, love is all that you need… In the meantime, here: have an apricot.”
 It’s a slightly bemusing concept, even for an ode to the motherland – the ultimate diaspora song, really, given who it’s being sung by – but that also makes it interesting.
 I love the line “I’ve got an avatar of my love to keep me warm”.

-V: There’s way too much going on on stage here: as if two metres of Angelina Jolyerevan and her layers of make-up weren’t enough, we have to contend with an old guy smoking a super-sized cigar, a fireworks display, a bubbling water feature, a guy dancing around holding an urn and a fortune cookie that erupts into a cherry blossom tree.
+V: There’s way too much going on here: as if two metres of Angelina Jolyerevan and her layers of make-up weren’t enough, we have to contend with an old guy smoking a super-sized cigar, a fireworks display, a bubbling water feature, a guy dancing around holding an urn and a fortune cookie that erupts into a cherry blossom tree.
 At least the backing vocals are good.

 20 Israel